 Kongde Farak Ri 4,680m (15,354ft)

 While we have been listing a great number of places for the best mountain views, KongdeFarak Ri is in fact the best place for the whole Everest Region View.
 Here, you can meet the majestic Everest lying parallel to the eyes.
-This face-to-face interaction with the tallest mountain in the world can be the best memory you can collect for the life-time.
+This face-to-face interaction with the tallest mountain in the world can be the best memory you can collect for a lifetime.
 This is one of the least trekked and under-rated viewpoints that are yet to be discovered.

 KongdeFarak Ri is about 9 hours hiking from Namche Bazaar.
 First, you will trek to Thame via Namche and switch the path towards Kongde hill after crossing the Bhote Koshi river.
 You climb gradually through the forest of rhododendron, pine, and bamboo.
 The last gradual uphill ascend is definitely not the easiest thing to do.
 But, the view from the top is worth the pain in the trial.
 The feeling of paradise lightens your eyes and heart as the 360-degree view of the Himalayas amuses like nowhere.
 Along with the mountains, you can get a view of the landscape and geographical region in the Khumbu valleys.
 As the sun sets and hides behind the majestic mountain, you will be amused by the view.
 Set the camp at the top of Kongde hill and enjoy the most beautiful sunrise of your life the next morning.
 You can also find a lodge at the top where you can enjoy the man-made luxury and heavenly nature at the same time.
 Also if you don't have enough time to trek up to Kongde, You could go for Kalapatthar Helicopter Tour, and on the way stop at Kongde Farak for breakfast/lunch with an awesome view of Mt.
 Everest.

 Namche Bazaar 3440m (11286.09ft)